moczolaszlo/postcss-inline-comment/README.md

 [PostCSS](https://github.com/postcss/postcss) plugin to use inline comments in CSS.
 The only thing I missed.

-## It was just a little hack... :)
+## It is just a little hack
-And it is **DEPRECATED**, so take a look at [postCSS-SCSS](https://github.com/postcss/postcss-scss) if You want to write your stylesheet with SCSS syntax.
+Fell free to use it, but if you want use SCSS syntax take a look at [postCSS-SCSS](https://github.com/postcss/postcss-scss).

 ## Installation